What are SKAGs?

 The whole concept of SKAGs was devised with a singular purpose in mind - to maximize your Quality Score potential which in turn contributes to higher click-through-rate as well as a higher conversion rate.

 How can SKAGs improve your ad relevance and Quality Score?

-Maintaining a consistently high Quality Score is no easy feat, but it is well worth the effort if your ultimate goal is to make Google Ads a viable customer acquisition channel.
+Maintaining a consistently high Quality Score is no easy feat for any ppc marketer, but it is well worth the effort if your ultimate goal is to make Google Ads a viable customer acquisition channel.
 One of the biggest contributors to the quality of your ads is how relevant they are to the search term that triggered them.

 - SKAGs are easily one of the most efficient ways to make sure your ad is a near-perfect match for the keyword intent.

 Having only one keyword to worry about when setting up your ad group means having ultimate control over your ad text and how much it will resonate with the person behind the search query.

 SKAGs may not be the answer to every PPC campaign related challenge but they have a proven track record of lowering your cost-per-conversion which ultimately leads to higher ROI.

 What is Quality Score and why is it critical to your Google Ads performance?